What Makes a Vulnerability Management Program Great

 It’s also worth noting that while machine learning and AI are emerging technologies that can be applied to nearly every sector, there are many fields that are either reaping the benefits of AI right now or that soon will be and cybersecurity is one of them.
 Because of the unique challenges that cybersecurity presents (vast attack surface, hundreds of attack vectors, thousands of devices, masses of data), artificial intelligence and autonomous systems can often automate threat detection and respond more efficiently than traditional software-driven approaches are equipped to do.

 Vulnerability management is a top enterprise-wide priority, and as such, your vulnerability management program needs to be tightly integrated with your organization’s business-critical systems and processes.
-It needs to tie to vulnerability databases and also align with key stakeholders as well as compliance and regulatory requirements.
+It needs to tie to vulnerability databases and also align with key stakeholders across the organization (not just in IT and infosec), as well as compliance and regulatory requirements.
 Risks can be lurking anywhere, so risk management needs to “have eyes and ears” covering the entire vulnerability landscape.

 IT security is always going to be a moving target, which makes agility, cyber-resilience, and scale all major considerations.
 Is your vulnerability management program agile enough to keep your organization safe?
 Does it take into account business criticality and context?
 Do your security systems and related processes scale to meet an ever-evolving threat landscape?
 Are you cyber-resilient?